 - Section 2 includes a general description of the magnet with the relevant drawings and the genesis of the design choices. - Section 3 reports a detailed discussion about the conductor problematic.
-The conductor is one of the basic aspects of the R&D activity because the main contribution to ac losses is coming from it.
+The conductor is one of the basic aspects of the magnet design because the main contribution to ac losses is coming from it.
 Hysteretic losses as well as intra and inter strand coupling losses shall be minimized, within the limit coming from the present wire technology.
-A special conductor has been developed for this project. - Section 4 is dedicated to 2D and 3D magnetic analyses.
-Several issues are included: magnetic field distribution, geometrical harmonics, harmonics due to permanent and eddy currents, coil ends effects on field quality. - Section 0 includes another relevant aspect for this magnet, i.e. the evaluation of heat dissipations in ac conditions.
+Many wires an complete conductors were developed by European firms (Luvata Fornaci di Barga, Luvata Pori and EAS) under INFN contracts. - Section 4 is dedicated to 2D and 3D magnetic analyses.
+Several issues are included: magnetic field distribution, geometrical harmonics, harmonics due to permanent and eddy currents, coil ends effects on field quality. - Section 5 includes another relevant aspect for this magnet, i.e. the evaluation of heat dissipations in ac conditions.
 Several loss mechanisms are studied: ac losses in the conductor, hysteretic and dynamic losses in iron lamination, losses in collars and other metallic structures due to the eddy current, loss in coil ends. - Section 6 deals with the mechanical aspects.
 Both 2D and 3D finite element analyses have been performed to evaluate stresses and deformations coming out during assembly, cooldown and energization.
 Particular emphasis is given to the possible fatigue problems ensuing from the large operating field rate over a large lifetime cycle number.
 The effect of the mechanical deformations on the field quality is also discussed in this section. - Section 7 reports studies and computation related to the conductor and winding stability and to the heat transfer problematic. - Section 8 deals with quench and protection issues. - In Section 9 the cryostat design aspects are briefly summarized.
 In fact the cryostat main role is to allow a test of the cold mass in field, temperature and heat exchange conditions as real as possible for assessing the design choices.
-Under this view the horizontal cryostat is strictly functional to this scope, and marginal with respect the scopes of the R&D. - Section 10 shows the results of the industrial R&D aimed at developing the constructive methods of a curved magnet.
+Under this view the horizontal cryostat is strictly functional to this scope.

-- In Section 11 more detailed information regarding the magnet structure is given with drawings and pictures. - Finally in Section 12 a detailed report regarding the constructive plan and future developments is given.
+- Section 10 shows the results of the industrial R&D aimed at developing the constructive methods of a curved magnet. - In Section 11 more detailed information regarding the magnet structure is given with drawings and pictures. - In Section 12 a report regarding the preliminary cold test at INFN LASA laboratory can be found. - In Section 13 the future developments are discussed